AnuoluwapoDeen/Anu-Olasheu/README.md

 I thrive on learning new skills.

-⚡ Fun fact: In my current position, I sell data quality software that helps to deduplicate, standardize, validate, and consolidate data in Salesforce CRM.
+In my current position, I sell data quality software that helps to deduplicate, standardize, validate, and consolidate data in Salesforce CRM.

 ### 📚 Projects & Guides 📚
 In my portfolio, you can find my [projects](https://github.com/) and guides on data analytics.